Overview

 My Role

 As Lead UX Researcher, I strived to transform user feedback into actionable intelligence.
-My responsibilities included defining research objectives, designing the dashboard's information architecture, conducting user interviews with product managers, and performing quantitative analysis (time series, sentiment, clustering).
-I translated these findings into actionable requirements, directly enabling data-informed product decisions and significant efficiency gains for PMs.
+My responsibilities included defining research objectives, designing the dashboard's information architecture, conducting user interviews with product managers, designers, executives and other stakeholders, and performing quantitative analysis.
+I translated these findings into actionable requirements, directly enabling data-informed product decisions and significant efficiency gains for the team.

 Team